-In the event of the termination of Mr. Parker's employment by us without "cause" or by him for "good reason", as such terms are defined in his employment agreement, he would be entitled to: (a) a severance payment of 24 months of base salary; (b) continued participation in our health and welfare plans for up to 18 months; (c) all accrued but unpaid compensation; and (d) accelerated vesting of equity compensation awards to the extent they are subject to time-based vesting conditions.
-If his employment is terminated because of death or disability, he or his beneficiary, as the case may be, will be paid his accrued compensation, the continuation benefits, a pro rata bonus for the year of termination, the accelerated vesting of outstanding equity compensation awards and in the case of disability, a severance payment of one year of base salary.
+In the event of the termination of Mr. Parker's employment by us without "cause" or by him for "good reason", as such terms are defined in the employment agreement, he would be entitled to: (a) a severance payment of 24 months of base salary; (b) continued participation in our health and welfare plans for up to 18 months; (c) all accrued but unpaid compensation; and (d) the accelerated vesting of equity compensation awards to the extent they are subject to time-based vesting conditions.
+If his employment is terminated because of death or disability, he or his beneficiary, as the case may be, will be paid his accrued compensation, continuation benefits, a pro rata bonus for the year of termination, the accelerated vesting of outstanding equity compensation awards and in the case of disability, a severance payment of one year of base salary.

-Further, under the new employment agreement, if within 90 days of a "change in control" (as defined in the employment agreement) either Mr. Parker's employment is terminated, or his title, position or responsibilities are materially reduced and he terminates his employment, the Company shall pay and/or provide to him substantially the same compensation and benefits as if his termination was without "cause" or for "good reason", except that the severance payment shall be made in a lump sum payment.
-Further, in such circumstances, he shall also be entitled to the accelerated vesting of outstanding equity compensation awards.
-Such payments are subject to limitation to avoid the imposition of the excise tax imposed by Section 4999 of the Internal Revenue Code of 1986, as amended (the "Code") if such payments would constitute an "excess parachute payment" as defined in Section 280G of the Code.
+Further, under the new employment agreement, if within 180 days of a "change in control" (as defined in the new employment agreement) either Mr. Parker's employment is terminated without cause or he terminates his employment for good reason, he would be entitled to: (a) a severance payment of 250% of base salary; (b) continued participation in our health and welfare plans for up to 18 months; (c) all accrued but unpaid compensation; and (d) the accelerated vesting of equity compensation awards held by him.
+Such benefits remain subject to limitation to avoid the imposition of the excise tax imposed by Section 4999 of the Internal Revenue Code of 1986, as amended (the "Code") if such payments would constitute an "excess parachute payment" as defined in Section 280G of the Code.

 If Mr. Parker's employment is terminated by us for "cause" or by him without "good reason," he is not entitled to any additional compensation or benefits other than his accrued and unpaid compensation.
 If his employment is terminated for cause (as defined in the employment agreement), awards granted and not exercised as of the termination date shall terminate immediately and be null and void.
 In the event he terminates his employment other than for "good reason", equity awards, to the extent vested as of the date of termination, shall remain exercisable for a period of three months, but in no event after the expiration date of such award.
 Upon any termination of the employment on or after the expiration date of his employment agreement, other than cause, Mr. Parker will be entitled to a severance payment equal to 12 months of his then-current base salary.
-Pursuant to the employment agreement, Mr. Parker is subject to customary confidentiality, non-solicitation of employees and non-competition obligations that survive the termination of such agreement.
+Mr. Parker is also subject to customary confidentiality, non-solicitation of employees and non-competition obligations that survive the termination of such agreement.